Looking to share the adventure of a lifetime with someone special? This is what you need to know...

 Elephant Pepper Camp

 Also known as the ‘predator season’, this time of the year between July to September means less rainfall as the wildebeest head north towards Kenya.
-In contrast to the green season, these months are particularly warm, and game sightings are much easier as many game and predators congregate along the Grumeti and Mara rivers (in Tanzania and Kenya respectively) in search of water.
-Coming out into the open makes interaction between predator and prey a thrilling experience.
+In contrast to the green season, these months are particularly warm, and game sightings are much easier as many games and predators congregate along the Grumeti and Mara rivers (in Tanzania and Kenya respectively) in search of water.
+Coming out into the open makes the interaction between predator and prey a thrilling experience.

 A luxury honeymoon suite like this one pictured at Lamai Serengeti will cost you more during the dry season

 Each lodge or camp you stay at offers up to two safari activities per day, which are generally day game drives in national parks or day and night safaris in private reserves.
 However, different camps offer other activities that may be included in your itinerary, or available at an additional cost.
 We recommend the following activities for couples: